Dolores del Río: Early life and education

+Career

-1925–1929: Silent films
+1925–1929: Silent film stardom

-In early 1925, the painter Adolfo Best Maugard, close friend of Dolores and her husband, visited their home and with him was an American filmmaker Edwin Carewe, an influential director at the First National Pictures, who was in Mexico for the wedding of actors Bert Lytell and Claire Windsor.
-Carewe was fascinated with Del Río and got determined to have her, so he invited the couple to work in Hollywood.
-He convinced Jaime, saying he could turn his wife into a movie star, "The female equivalent of Rudolph Valentino."
+In early 1925, the painter Adolfo Best Maugard, close friend of del Río and her husband, visited their home and with him was an American filmmaker Edwin Carewe, an influential director at First National Pictures, who was in Mexico for the wedding of actors Bert Lytell and Claire Windsor.
+Carewe was fascinated with del Río and became determined to have her, so he invited the couple to work in Hollywood.
+He convinced Jaime, saying he could turn his wife into a movie star, “The female equivalent of Rudolph Valentino.”
 Jaime thought that this proposal was a response to their economic needs.
 Deep down, he could also fulfill his old dream of writing screenplays in Hollywood.
-Breaking with all the canons of Mexican society at that time and against their families wishes, with the exception of Dolores's mother, they journeyed by train to the United States to start a career in film within that country.
-They arrived to Hollywood on 27 August of that year, where del Río was contracted by Carewe and he began to act as her agent, manager, producer and director.
-Her name was shortened to "Dolores Del Rio" (with an incorrect capital "D" in the word "del").
-Seeking to get her a wide publicity to get the public's attention, Carewe made a report dedicated to Dolores in the major magazines in Hollywood which said:
+Breaking with all the canons of Mexican society at that time and against their families wishes, they journeyed by train to the United States to start a career in film within that country.
+They arrived in Hollywood on 27 August of that year, where del Río was contracted by Carewe and he began to act as her agent, manager, producer and director.
+Her name was shortened to ‘Dolores Del Rio’ (with an incorrect capital ‘D’ in the word ‘del’).
+Seeking to get her wide public attention, Carewe made a report dedicated to del Río in the major magazines in Hollywood which said:

 She made her film debut in Joanna (1925), directed by Carewe and released that year.
 In the film del Río plays the role of Carlotta De Silva, a vamp of Spanish-Brazilian origin, but she appeared for only five minutes.
-While continuing with his advertising campaign for del Río, Carewe placed her with a secondary role in the film High Steppers (1926), starring Mary Astor.
-In the same year, Carl Laemmle, the head of Universal Studios, interested in casting del Río to act in the comedy The Whole Town's Talking.
+While continuing with his advertising campaign for del Río, Carewe cast her in a secondary role in the film High Steppers (1926), starring Mary Astor.
+In the same year, Carl Laemmle, the head of Universal Studios, cast del Río in the comedy The Whole Town's Talking.
 These films were not big hits, but helped increase her profile with the movie-going public.
-Del Rio got her first starring role in the comedy Pals First (1926) also directed by Carewe, a lost film.
+Del Rio got her first starring role in the comedy Pals First (1926) also directed by Carewe.